Crane operators use cranes to move objects such as materials on construction sites, containers on wharves, and heavy parts in factories.

 - operating earthmoving or other heavy machinery.

 Crane operators need to be reasonably fit, have good eyesight (with or without corrective lenses), and good hearing.
-Crane operators must also be comfortable working at heights.
+They must also be comfortable working at heights.

 Find out more about training